 Section 44a Relief

-If part of a property is temporarily unoccupied, you may be able to claim a reduction in your Business Rates for the unoccupied part.
+If part of a property is temporarily unoccupied such as for a phased occupation or vacation of a property, you may be able to claim a reduction in your Business Rates for the unoccupied part.
 The area concerned must be totally unused (i.e. not used as a walkway) and where possible isolated from the occupied area.